exoplatform/exo-documentation/docs/ManageTasks.rst

 |NewTask12|

 - Contains: Enter any keywords in that field to match thats that contain these words in their title or description.
-It works exactly like the the filter field when it is the only filled criteria.
+It works exactly like the filter field when it is the only filled criteria.
 - Assignee: Allows to select a user and then to filter tasks assigned to him.
 - Due: A dropdown menu allowing to filter tasks in accordance to their due date: Overdue, Today, Tomorrow, Upcoming.
 Default set to All to list all tasks.
 - Priority: A dropdown menu allowing to filter tasks by a selected priority: High, Normal, Low, None.
 Default set to All to display the whole tasks list.